Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 • Our built-in AI assistant can help you find these long-tail keywords.
 See how it works.

-Part 2: Off-Page SEO — Smart Promotion on a $0 Budget
+Part 2: Off-Page SEO Strategies — Smart Promotion on a $0 Budget

 Off-page SEO is about building authority.
-Here's how to do it without spending a dime.
+Here's how to promote your side project without spending a dime.

 1. The "Valuable Comment" Strategy on Reddit & Hacker News

 • Don't just drop your link!
-Find relevant discussions in subreddits like /r/SideProject, /r/Entrepreneur, or on Hacker News.
+Find relevant discussions in subreddits like /r/SideProject or on Hacker News.

 • Provide genuine help first.
 Answer a question thoroughly.
 Then, if relevant, add: "P.S.
 I'm building a tool that helps with this, you can check it out here: [link]."
-This approach is respected.
+This is a respected tactic in Indie Hacker SEO.

 • Before Launch: Build a "coming soon" page to collect emails.
 Engage with other makers.